 Best for

 SigNoz is perfect for engineering teams who prefer open-source observability with low-cost, pay-as-you-go pricing and maximum flexibility.
-It’s especially fitting for those needing OTEL-native signal collection, trace-log-metric correlation, and customizable deployments, while being comfortable managing open-stack infrastructure on Kubernetes or private clouds.
+It’s especially fitting for those needing OTEL-native signal collection, trace-log-metric correlation, and customizable deployments, while being comfortable managing open-stack infrastructures on Kubernetes or private clouds.

 Pricing & Customer Reviews